-We believe that man was created in the image and likeness of God, but that in Adam’s sin the race fell, inherited a sinful nature, and became alienated from God; and therefore man is totally depraved, and, of himself, utterly unable to remedy his lost condition (Genesis 1:26- 27; Romans 3:22-23; Ephesians 2:1-3, 12).
+We believe that man was created in the image and likeness of God, but that in Adam's sin the human race fell, inherited a sinful nature, and became alienated from God; and, that all men are sinners by birth and by choice, and, of themselves, utterly unable to remedy their lost condition.
+(Genesis 1:26-27; Romans 3:22-23; 5:12; 6:23; Ephesians 2:1-3; 4:17-19)

 We believe in the literal interpretation of the Scriptures in their grammatical and historical context.
 We believe in the pre-tribulational rapture of the church saints, followed by the seven-year tribulation.
 We believe in the pre-millennial return of Christ to the earth and His literal rule of 1,000 years.
 Following this one-thousand-year reign is the Great White Throne judgment and then the new heaven and new earth.
 (1 Corinthians 15:51-58; 1 Thessalonians 4:13-18; 1 Thessalonians 5:1-9; Revelation 19-22)